 During the pandemic, Village Players featured a number of PWYC Zoom productions.
-They were so successful with audiences, actors and volunteers that we’re continuing them this season, focusing on unpublished plays by local playwrights.
-Our next one is…
+They were so successful with audiences, actors and volunteers that we continued them this season, focusing on unpublished plays by local playwrights.
+Our last one was…

 by Carol Libman